10 Things Everyone Should Know about Jehovah's Witnesses and Their Beliefs

 Similar to their view of Jesus, Jehovah's Witnesses do not believe the Holy Spirit is equal to the Father.
 They instead believe the Holy Spirit is a force applied by God.

-They claim that the Holy Spirit is "impersonal": "By referring to God’s spirit as his 'hands,' 'fingers,' or 'breath,' the Bible shows that the holy spirit is not a person.
+Jehovah's Witnesses claim that the Holy Spirit is "impersonal": "By referring to God’s spirit as his 'hands,' 'fingers,' or 'breath,' the Bible shows that the holy spirit is not a person.
 (Exodus 15:8, 10) A craftsman’s hands cannot function independent of his mind and body; likewise, God’s holy spirit operates only as he directs it.
 (Luke 11:13) The Bible also compares God’s spirit to water and associates it with such things as faith and knowledge.
 These comparisons all point to the impersonal nature of the holy spirit."
-Their beliefs about the Holy Spirit can be summarized as follows:
+Their beliefs about the Holy

-7. Do Jehovah's Witnesses celebrate holidays?
+7. Do Jehovah's Witnesses celebrate holidays or birthdays?

 Jehovah's Witnesses don't celebrate Christmas or Easter, which makes sense when you remember that they don't believe Jesus is equal to God.
 They also don't celebrate other national holidays or birthdays in an attempt to remain separate from the world.